dorianprill/d2redox/readme.md

 ## Milestones

-1. Read raw network packages, filter by port, identify protocol for each package and pass them on to their specific handlers
-   - [x] D2GS (plain)
+1. Read, Decode, and Print network packages for Game-, Realm-, and BNetChat servers (this is now entirely done in `libd2`, see repo)
-   - [x] D2GS (compressed)
+   - [x]
-   - [ ] BNCS
-   - [ ] MCP
-2. Priority based event handling for modules (e.g. chicken, pickit, \[move, combat, ...\])
+3. Priority based event handling for passive modules (e.g. chicken, pickit, \[move, combat, ...\])
    - [ ] Chicken module
    - [ ] Pickit module (parse configuration from .nip files, see kolbot)
-3. Pathing and Collision
+4. Pathing and Collision
    - [ ] Implement pathing (to walk/teleport to location on the same map)
    - [ ] Navigate to arbitrary locations in the game, considering found waypoints, quest state
-4. allow scripting with gluon, dyon or lua/wren?
+5. allow scripting with gluon, dyon, lua, wren, TypeScript?
+   - [ ] TBD

 ## How to Build

 ### Linux

+Tested with Diablo 2 (Legacy) and WINE
 `cargo build --release`

 ### Mac Os